Get insider access

 Console Compatibility: PC, PlayStation, Xbox

-The Turtle Beach Stealth 600 (Gen 3) Wireless is the best headset for gaming in the lower mid-range price category.
-These inexpensive headphones are pleasantly full-featured and have helpful gamer-targeted features like a flip-up-to-mute microphone.
+The Turtle Beach Stealth 600 (Gen 3) is the best headset for gaming in the lower mid-range price category.
+These inexpensive headphones are pleasantly full-featured and have helpful gamer-oriented features like a flip-up-to-mute microphone.
 In addition to a very good recording quality, the mic does a great job separating your voice from any noise around you, so even if you're gaming in a noisy environment, anyone on the other end of the line will hear you clearly.
 They come in PC, PlayStation, and Xbox variants, so make sure you get the version that matches your gaming rig.
-If you game on different platforms, get the Xbox version, which works with both PC and PlayStation.
+If you game on different platforms, pick up the Xbox version, which works with both PC and PlayStation.
 Unlike the SteelSeries Arctis Nova 7 Wireless, you can't use the Turtle Beach via a wired connection.

 See our review